 Unable to travel easily, he organised both of his visiting teams by remote control.

-As befitting the inauguration of the first aerial relay race over the eastern seaboard of the United States, Bin Laden chose the twin towers of the World Trade Centre as the main relay points of the race.
+As befitting the inauguration of the first aerial relay race over the eastern seaboard of the United States, Bin Laden chose the twin towers of the World Trade Center as the main relay points of the race.
 His American Airlines team took an early lead, its first aircraft making contact with the north tower at 0846.
 Unfortunately, Bin Laden neglected to advertise the race beforehand.
 This oversight caused the local crowd to initially believe that the 0846 contact was an accident.

 Bin Laden’s United Airlines team got off to a bad start.